Fastlane-LLC/xpayoff-docs/source/includes/_payments.md

 mailingAddress | `object` :  Mailing Address for Checks (see below)   | N            | Y message | `string` : limit of 57 characters.
 For ACH payments we will prepend the VIN to this message and that does not count against your character limit. | N | N

+- The Title Transfer info that you provide will be sent to the lender.
+The purpose is to instruct the lender where to send the title to the lien has been paid off.
+We will attempt to send this info to the lender, and it may require you to contact the lender to ensure they can send you the title.
+Title transfer is only supported for payment type "Check".

 Title Transfer Object Key | Description                                                                                                                                                   | Required
 -------------- |---------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------